 I too became fascinated with magic at the age of 6, when my father took me to Marrakech’s iconic Jemaa-Fna square.
 As you know, there are all kind of street performers out there, snake charmers, musicians, storytellers… Among them was a magician named El Behja.
 He performed a magic show, and that was the first time I saw magic live.
 I was amazed by what he did and I was hooked ever since.
 It was my first “coup de foudre” (strike of lightning).
 What a wonderful experience!

-On those days (70s), unfortunately, magic information was very rare.
+On those days (the 70s), unfortunately, magic information was very rare.
 However, at the age of 12 I picked up a secondhand book in Arabic about the rudiments of the Art of Prestidigitation and I spent hours and hours poring my new book.
 I absorbed all the magical content.
-I was so excited to fool my friends and family with my new simple tricks afterwards.
+I was so excited to fool my friends and family with my new simple tricks afterward.

-After high school, I graduated in Fine Arts in Casablanca and then I moved to Milan to specialise in Set Design.
+After high school, I graduated in Fine Arts in Casablanca and then I moved to Milan to specialize in Set Design.
 After my Master, I was hired by an international company as a Set Designer.
-As part of my new job, I travelled around the world.
+As part of my new job, I traveled around the world.
 It was a great opportunity for me to visit many countries, magic clubs, attend festivals and meet many magicians.
 I also attended magic conventions where I learned more about this art and bought some magic props.
 I acquired my background knowledge through magic books, VHS, DVDs… I was determined, I performed as many shows as I could.
-I was an enthusiastic amateur and finally I became a full time professional magician.
+I was an enthusiastic amateur and finally, I became a full-time professional magician.

 Over the years I have performed magic shows for different audiences and different age groups.
 I have come to think that the most difficult audience to mystify are children.
 There is a huge difference between performing for children and performing for adults.
 The children are direct and their senses must be stimulated to channel their energy.
 Their knowledge is limited.
 So they don’t distinguish the difference between fantasy and reality, more importantly, they love to have fun.
 The adults, on the other hand, know that magic doesn’t exist, so they suspend their disbelief in order to enjoy the magic performance.

-During my trips, I became very aware about magic perception, every country has its own culture and beliefs, as magic through history has been seen as witchcraft.
+During my trips, I became very aware of the magic perception, every country has its own culture and beliefs, as magic through history has been seen as witchcraft.

 I love Hollywood movies especially those where magic is the subject.
 However, in the movie “Now you see me” they use the power of misdirection and deception to get revenge.
 The spectators might feel little confused about the difference between being tricked and being cheated.